Diyi2020/Diyi2020.github.io/_pages/about.md

 3. First principle calculation for TBG: Struggle toward middle point of learning curve

-I am interested in organizing Seminar to discuss how to do Quantum Error correction soon.
+I am interested in organizing Seminar to discuss how to do QEC soon.

 __Will apply for postdoc during Fall 2024__